Contrast-Security-OSS/node-route-metrics/README.md

 - does not handle http2 (http/https only)
 - `log-processor` has minimal automated testing; manual testing has revealed no inconsistencies or errors.

+## breaking changes pending

+- changing memory averages to raw data
+  - change names from heapUsedAvg to heapUsed, externalAvg to external
+  - add arrayBuffers
+- get rid of averaging interval. if need be, provide a separate interval for memory data.